 What to look for in a scalp serum

-While every head of hair can benefit from a scalp serum, it’s important to consider your current concerns, goals and how the product will fit into your routine, Palomino tells Shop TODAY.
-To start your search, consider these five factors to help narrow down your options.
+While every head of hair can benefit from a scalp serum, it’s important to consider your current concerns, goals and how the product will fit into your routine, Palomino tells us.
+Consider these five factors to help narrow down your options:

-Scalp type/concern.
-Consider what scalp concerns the product claims to target, as well as product reviews, to find the best product for your needs.
+• Scalp type/concern.
+Consider what scalp concerns the product claims to target — don't forget to read the reviews! — to find the best option for your needs.

 What should I avoid when shopping for scalp serums?